 Alienation of lesbian, gay, bisexual and trans supporters at FIFA World Cups on agenda

 By Jon Holmes - @jonboy79

-The experiences of LGBT football fans will be discussed at the first event of its kind in Manchester this weekend.
+The experiences of LGBT football fans will be discussed at Pride in Football's #CALLITOUT event in Manchester this weekend.

 Panel discussions will address the alienation of fans who are lesbian, gay, bisexual and transgender (LGBT) at the forthcoming FIFA World Cup tournaments in Russia and Qatar, and how the police, other authorities and anti-discrimination organisations are tackling incidents of homophobia and hate speech which seek to exclude LGBT people from football.

 Former Chelsea and Celtic defender Paul Elliott, the newly-appointed chair of the Football Association's inclusion advisory board, will be among the panel speakers, while delegates from professional football clubs, academics, campaigners, media and the supporters themselves will contribute to a wide-ranging discourse.

 The UK's LGBT fan movement has grown rapidly, with 27 professional clubs in England, Wales and Scotland now officially recognising their own LGBT supporters groups, and more currently in development.

 Pride in Football chair Di Cunningham, of the Norwich City fans' group Proud Canaries, says increased visibility in the stands and on social media is having a tangible impact.

 "The groups are helping generate a sense of inclusion at their club grounds," said Cunningham.
 "For example, what a powerful statement it is seeing the Proud Lilywhites banner by the corner flag at Tottenham home games.